Stretch of Portage Avenue reopens as crews partly tear down West End building lost to fire | CBC News

 No injuries were reported and the cause of the fire is being investigated.

-Built in 1912, the Kirkland Block has been home to a mix of retail and office space over the years.
+Built in 1912, the Kirkwood Block has been home to a mix of retail and office space over the years.
 Club Morocco was a popular nightclub there from the 1960s into the 1980s.

 In recent years, it was home to the West End BIZ headquarters, a convenience store, a hairdresser and a nightclub, among other businesses.